 Elephants...Teeth Sinking into Heart

-09-15-2025To write about it feels like a selfish excuse to return to Rachael Yamagata’s double album Elephants…Teeth Sinking Into Heart.
-Unlike most albums I’m nostalgic for, this one doesn’t transport me to a single moment.
+09-15-2025Writing about it is only a selfish excuse to return to Rachael Yamagata’s double album Elephants…Teeth Sinking Into Heart.
+Unlike most albums that I am nostalgic for, this one doesn’t transport me back to a single moment.
 My journey with it unfolded over years.
-Perhaps Duet was the first track I heard in high school.
-Later, in college, I discovered Horizon, a song I deemed worthy of sharing with my first girlfriend.
-I wonder if she ever made it to the bridge.
+Perhaps it started with Duet, an aptly named song that I first encountered in high school.
+Later in college, I discovered Horizon, a song I deemed worthy of sharing with my first girlfriend.
+A 7 minute long epic, I wonder if she ever made it to the heart breaking bridge.

 As I write this, I’m listening to What If I Leave, one of the few tracks led by electric guitar instead of acoustic or piano.
 It’s been so long since I’ve felt the emotions I once associated with this album.
 The warm melancholy has now been replaced by a sharp awareness of this being my last year of college.
 The uncertainty in Yamagata’s voice, singing about the end of a relationship, feels very different from the uncertainty I feel about my future, and yet, somehow, it resonates in a similar way.